 Welcome to part three of our blog series specifically for Intranet Managers.
-Guest writer Kim Jones outlines how to build or improve an intranet that aligns with the company’s changing needs, and provides examples based on her experience in a large financial services company.
+Guest writer Kim Jones outlines how to build or improve an intranet that aligns with the company’s changing needs, explains how to start with clear corporate intranet definition, and provides examples based on her experience in a large financial services company.

 When a company’s structure is changing, its intranet needs to be able to allow employees to work together more efficiently.
 This might mean improved communication processes, streamlined account access and general openness of project status and objectives.

-Before you look for intranet software to build the required solution, clear guidelines must be determined.
+Before you look for intranet software for building a corporate intranet, clear guidelines must be determined and defined.
 Consider:

 - When the intranet project needs to be completed by